AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 1 - HTML/answers.md

 Problem 2

-In HTML, the difference between a <div> and a <span> is that:
+In HTML, the difference between a div and a span is that:

-A <div> should contain larger pieces of content that stand alone as a unit, whereas a <span> is a small piece of content.- correct
+A div should contain larger pieces of content that stand alone as a unit, whereas a span is a small piece of content.- correct

-A <div> will always be rendered in a larger font than a <span>.
+A div will always be rendered in a larger font than a span.

-A <div> is part of the HTML page’s <head> element whereas a <span> is part of the <body>.
+A div is part of the HTML page’s head element whereas a span is part of the body.

-A <div> must have a <p> element as a child whereas a <span> cannot.
+A div must have a p element as a child whereas a span cannot.

 Answer
 Correct:

-A <div> is generally used for holding major pieces of the page, e.g. a menu or navigation bar, whereas a <span> is generally just a few words or sentences.
+A div is generally used for holding major pieces of the page, e.g. a menu or navigation bar, whereas a span is generally just a few words or sentences.